Nyheimh/Topaz-Project/README.md

 ## Project Description

 Weather or Not is an app who's go is to alert you about the weather.
 The goal would be to alert the user of the weather soon as they open the site.
 The goal is to prepare the user for conditions of their current or future location Weather or Not it is preferred.
-[Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.]

 ## API and Data Sample
 ```